Gadreel/dcserver/packages/dc/dcChrono/notes.md

 				- From (empty means from inception or don't know)
 				- To (empty means to culmination or don't know)
 				- Value
-			]
+				S - Dataset: (uuid) only present when in database, not in the transfer file ]
 			- Critique [
 				- Id (uuid)